astrofra/couloir14/README.md

 _Couloir14 ranked 2nd at VIP 2001 demoparty, in France._

-- "I much enjoying atmosphere and soundtrack in Couloir14.
+- "I much enjoyed the atmosphere and soundtrack in Couloir14.
 Code and graphics blend very well.
 Must see! 👍" - **demoDude**

-- "Couloir14 has unique style, but too short for make big impact.
+- "Couloir14 has a unique style, but too short for a true big impact.
 Potential is there, though. 🐷" - **BrevityBasher**

-- "For me, Couloir14 interesting demo with concepts, but no real climax.
-Just end too soon.
-Thumbs down. 👎" - **ClimaxCritic**
+- "For me, Couloir14 was an interesting demo with cool concepts, but no real climax.
+It just ends too soon.
+Thumbs down for that. 👎" - **ClimaxCritic**

-- "I must say, graphics and music in Couloir14 quite nice.
-But demo feeling unfinished as whole. 🐷" - **IncompleteInspector**
+- "I must say, graphics and music in Couloir14 are quite nice.
+But the demo leaves an unfinished feeling as whole. 🐷" - **IncompleteInspector**

 - "Men in black with X-files together?
 I like!
 Couloir14 has special theme and feeling.
 Worth watching. 👍" - **ThemeEnthusiast**

-- "I think Couloir14 overrated.
-Yes, nice graphics and great soundtrack, but just another 3D scene player. 🐷" - **OverratedObserver**
+- "I think Couloir14 is overrated.
+OK, nice graphics and great soundtrack, but in the end it's just another 3D scene player. 🐷" - **OverratedObserver**

-- "Couloir14 interesting style, but not enough for memorable demo.
+- "Couloir14 tries to exhibit a certain style, but not enough for a memorable demo.
 Not terrible, not great.
 Thumbs down. 👎" - **MiddleGroundGuru**

-- "Sound and visuals in Couloir14 very impressive.
-I love X-files inspired theme and all design.
+- "Sound and visuals in Couloir14 are impressive.
+I love this X-files inspired theme and the overall design.
 Big thumbs up! 👍" - **SciFiFanatic**

-- "Couloir14 example of great design and atmosphere.
-Soundtrack perfect and visuals amazing.
-Good work continue! 👍" - **DesignDevotee**
+- "Couloir14 is a definitive example of great design and atmosphere.
+Perfect soundtrack and amazing visuals.
+Good work, plz continue! 👍" - **DesignDevotee**

-- "Graphics in Couloir14 well-done, music catchy.
-But demo lacks depth, feels unfinished.
-Promising try, could be better. 👍" - **ConstructiveCritic**
+- "Graphics in Couloir14 are well-done, the music is catchy.
+But the demo lacks a bit of depth, feels unfinished.
+Promising attempt, could have been better. 👍" - **ConstructiveCritic**

 <br>